revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-Yes, by using inline template.
+Yes, by using an inline template.

-Inline Template  - It is defined by placing the HTML code in back ticks _`_ and is linked to the component metadata using the `template` property of `@Component` decorator.
+Inline Template  - It is defined by placing the HTML code in backticks _`_ and is linked to the component metadata using the `template` property of `the @Component` decorator.
 ```ts
 @Component({
   selector: 'app-root',